 The United Kingdom was once a manufacturing powerhouse, exporting goods across the globe.
-The advent of containerisation in the middle of the past century led to a significant change in the UK economy, and the UK has become a net importer of manufactured products, bringing in US$655 billion of physical goods annually.2
+The advent of containerisation in the middle of the past century led to a significant change in the UK economy, and the United Kingdom has become a net importer of manufactured products, bringing in US$427.5 billion of physical goods annually.2

-Being an island nation, terminals are a vital cog in the UK's economy – 95 per cent of UK imports and exports arrive by sea and, in 2013, UK ports handled 503 million tonnes of cargo with approximately 65 per cent of that being inbound traffic,3 a significant proportion of which would have been manufactured goods destined for the shelves of UK retailers.
+Being an island nation, terminals are a vital cog in the UK's economy – 95 per cent of UK imports and exports arrive and depart by sea.
+In 2019, UK ports handled 486.1 million tonnes of cargo, of which approximately 65 per cent was inbound traffic,3 a significant proportion of which would have been manufactured goods destined for the shelves of UK retail outlets.

-The change in the ownership and operational structure in the United Kingdom has been mirrored across the world, with most developed and developing nations recognising that terminals are an important driver of national economies and looking to the private sector to provide funds for infrastructure development to facilitate cross-border trade; whether through the full privatisation model adopted by the UK, or the Landlord Port Authority model where states retain control of waterways and grant concessions to international operators to run and develop the terminals.
-This has led to the globalisation of terminals, with a small number of big players; in 2005, the top three international terminal operators handled nearly 2 per cent of global throughput.4
+The change in the ownership and operational structure in the United Kingdom has been mirrored across the world, with most developed and developing nations recognising that terminals are an important driver of national economies and looking to the private sector to provide funds for infrastructure development to facilitate cross-border trade; whether through the full privatisation model adopted by the United Kingdom, or the Landlord Port Authority model under which states retain control of waterways and grant concessions to international operators to run and develop the terminals.
+This has led to the globalisation of terminals, with a small number of big players; in 2018–2019, the 21 main global terminal operators had an 80 per cent share of global capacity and throughput.4

 II Contractual claims against terminal operators